EANS-News: Atrium European Real Estate Limited / Update to Recommended Cash Acquisition by Scheme of Arrangement and Go-Shop process

 - The Offer Price represents a premium of 18.3% and 18.0% to both the closing price of 22 July 2019 (EUR3.17) and the volume-weighted average price for each Atrium Share for the one-month period ended on that same date (EUR3.18).

-- Additionally, since the announcement of the Acquisition the EPRA Nareit Developed Europe Retail index has declined by 6.7%, providing additional perspective on the attractiveness of the premium (for a minority equity stake) offered to Atrium's shareholders.
+- Additionally, since the announcement of the Acquisition the EPRA Nareit Developed Europe Retail index has declined by 6.7% as of 9 September 2019 and 3.3% as of 10 September 2019[4] [https://easy.euroadhoc.com/#_ftn4], providing additional perspective on the attractiveness of the premium (for a minority equity stake) offered to Atrium's shareholders.

 Ahead of the publication of the Scheme Circular in October 2019 and subsequent shareholder vote, the Independent Committee of the Board of Directors of Atrium continues to invite minority shareholders wishing to ask additional questions not covered in the regularly updated FAQ, which is available to view at www.aere.com [http://www.aere.com/], to engage with them or to provide further feedback and to do so by using the contact details below.